Start point - Layby on south

 them.
 He did of course find time to take our picture too.
 He

-would have been in trouble if not.
+would have been in trouble if he hadn't.

 About half and hour had passed, so